Helpful feeding information for your toddler

 Vegetables.
 Vary your vegetables.
 Choose a variety of colorful vegetables.
 Include dark green, red, and orange vegetables, legumes (peas and beans), and starchy vegetables.

 Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
-Fruits may be fresh, canned, frozen, or dried, and may be whole, cut up, or pureed.
-The American Academy of Pediatrics recommends limiting juice to less than 4 ounces per day for children 1 to 3 years old.
+Fruits may be fresh, canned, frozen, or dried.
+They may be whole, cut up, or pureed.
+The American Academy of Pediatrics advises limiting juice to less than 4 ounces per day for children 1 to 3 years old.

 Dairy.
 Milk products and many foods made from milk are considered part of this food group.
 Focus on fat-free or low-fat products, as well as those that are high in calcium.